Diversity of thought or Clone Army?

 Ok, for some careers you really do need to have relevant experience (unless you can blag your way into a position like Mike Ross from Suits, who works as a law associate, despite never attending law school), such as a doctor, lawyer or teacher.
 But when it comes to some industries such as IT, must you have experience in the industry in which you are applying?
 Examples of current excerpts for CIO job ads from around the world:

 Recruiting people from the same industry (is that lazy or unimaginative?) has the danger of equalling the same results with no fresh thinking , especially if the candidate can do the job without having worked in that industry.
 Surely you need to look at the person, their experiences and the insights they can bring to the culture and diversity of the organisation.
-We must not blind ourselves to the possibility of the right person being from a non-related industry.
+We must not blind ourselves to the possibility of the right person being from a non-related industry, now is the time to think outside the box when recruiting talent in a tight market.

 Recruiting for diversity of thought

 For organisations to succeed in this digital age, not only must they disrupt their business models but they must also disrupt the way they recruit.
 Long gone are the days where you should look for those who are similar in skill and experience to the teams you already employ.
 It must now be all about diversity of thought where differences in experiences and industries is key to generating new and innovative ways of thinking and working.
 The benefits of diversity of thought will be lost if new recruits are similar in experience and industry background to those already in the company.
 You don’t need clones – you need people who are willing to challenge the status quo and bring their diversity of thought and experience to the table.